kodlekereanup/Sem6/AI/NQueens/README.md

 # Notes

-* The Board probably should have padding of -1's all around it to make sure the piece doesn't go out of the board boundary
+* Removed:The Board probably should have padding of -1's all around it to make sure the piece doesn't go out of the board boundary

 * For any (i, j):